 SSH keys for easier login

-The following steps need to be done only once per machine that you will use to login to the terminal.
+Next, you need to identify your machine and update the SSH public keys on the gateway hosts.
+This step needs to be done only once per machine that you will use to login (or jump to other machines).

-First, we need to generate a public SSH key (if you dont already have one).
-On your own machine’s home directory (i.e., ~/) execute
+First, generate a public SSH key (if you dont already have one).
+On your own machine’s home directory (i.e., ~/) with

 mkdir .ssh